Insurance Billing and Coding Specialist: Salary and Career Facts

 To become an insurance billing and coding specialist, the minimum requirement that some employers request is a high school diploma.
 However, an associate degree or a diploma in insurance billing and coding is usually required.
 Classes that you can expect to take during a program include medical terminology, coding, anatomy, pharmacology, health information management, customer service, computer science and health care operations.

 You might also want to gain certification with the American Academy of Professional Coders (AAPC) as a Certified Professional Coder (CPC).
 To gain a CPC credential, you'll need to provide proof of medical coding experience, pass an exam and complete continuing education (www.aapc.com).
 The AAPC further recommends that you earn your associate degree before applying.
-You can also receive certification in a variety of coding specialties, such as surgery, dermatology, pediatrics or cardiology.
+You can also receive certification as a Registered Health Information Technician (RHIT) and in a variety of coding specialties, such as surgery, dermatology, pediatrics or cardiology.

 What Salary Can I Expect to Earn?

-The U.S. Bureau of Labor Statistics (BLS) noted that the median annual salary for medical records and health information technicians was $32,350 as of May 2010 (www.bls.gov).
-The majority of these professionals earned between $21,240 and $53,430 a year.
+The U.S. Bureau of Labor Statistics (BLS) noted that the average annual salary for all medical records and health information technicians was $37,710 as of 2013 (www.bls.gov).
+Job openings were anticipated to increase 22% from 2012-2022, which is faster than average growth.
+Those who have related certifications should have the best prospects.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: